ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

 If a simulant misses an appointment, they are assumed to be 'lost to follow-up' and will not have future appointments until they have a screening or emergency visit.

+If a simulant misses an appointment, they can have a screening appointment in that time step.

 **Missing Appointments**
 For follow-up appointments only, a simulant has a probability of missing their appointment.
 For emergency